 - Falls Church

 If you live elsewhere, you can apply and pay for a nonresident card.

-Please note: The DC Public Library is not permitted to issue electronic download only cards to those outside our service area (as listed above - -D.C., Maryland and Virginia).
-If you live outside these areas, you may apply for a regular library card by visiting the Martin Luther King Library in person.
-The cost is $20, and the card is good for one year.
+Please note: The DC Public Library is not permitted to issue cards online to those outside of our service area (D.C., Maryland and Virginia).
+If you live outside these areas, you may apply for a regular library card by visiting any library location in person.
+The cost is $20 and the card is good for one year.